frobware/haproxytime/README.md

-# haproxytime - parse duration, including support for days ("d")
+# parse time durations, with support for days

 This is a Go library that parses duration strings in a format similar to time.ParseDuration, with the additional capability of handling